oils-for-unix/oils/doc/ysh-faq.md

     write -- $x         # print $x "unmolested" in YSH

-Still removing the echo flags in YSH allowed for:
+That means YSH has:

-    echo $x             # an even shorter "unmolested" way
+    echo $x             # an even shorter way

-So `echo` is technically superfluous in YSH, but it's also a short, familiar, and correct way to compose words to print.
+So `echo` is technically superfluous in YSH, but it's also short, familiar, and correct.

-Whereas `write`, by default, prints one line per argument given.

-YSH isn't primarily focused to be compatible with POSIX shell; only OSH is.
+YSH isn't intended to be compatible with POSIX shell; only OSH is.

 ### How do I find all the `echo` invocations I need to change when using YSH?